Near-Optimal Parallel Approximate Counting via Sampling: Introduction

-\begin{theorem} There is an algorithm that estimates the partition function for the ferromagnetic Ising model with nonzero external fields, within relative error $\eps$ with success probability at least $0.7$, running in $\polylog(n/\eps)$ depth using $\tilde{O}(nm^2/\eps^2)$ processors. \end{theorem} The monomer-dimer model and the ferromagnetic Ising model were studied in the classic works of Jerrum and Sinclair~\cite{jerrum1989approximating,jerrum_polynomial-time_1993}.
+\begin{theorem} For the ferromagnetic Ising model on graph $G$ with nonzero external fields, there exists an algorithm that estimates the partition function within relative error $\eps$ with success probability at least $0.7$, running in $\polylog(n/\eps)$ depth using $\tilde{O}(nm^2 \eps^{-2})$ processors. \end{theorem}